josedv82/public_sport_science_datasets/README.md

 ---
 ### How to contribute
 Contributions to help grow this resource are more than welcome so others can benefit.
-Every contributors will be visible on this page.
+Every contributor will be visible on this page.

 **Contributing guidelines:**